imagej/imagej.github.io/_pages/plugins/cats.md

 ## Overview

-CATS is a FIJI plugin for context aware trainable segmentation of big image data.
+CATS is a Fiji plugin for context aware trainable segmentation of big image data.
 For more information please visit the GitHub [README](https://github.com/embl-cba/fiji-plugin-cats/blob/master/README.md#cats---context-aware-trainable-segmentation).

 ## Installation